idvorkin/idvorkin.github.io/_d/product.md

 - Do what is required to have them sit with you
 - Include design from start of all ideas
 - Include design in as many customer and user interactions as possible
-- Don't give the desiner your ideas, let them sole the problems themselves.
+- Don't give the designer your ideas, let them solve the problems themselves.
 - Let designer iterate as much as possible.

 ### How to prioritize your market

 - Market Size - TAM
-- The go to market plan for the segment (sales channel, advertising method, CAC)
+- The go-to-market plan for the segment (sales channel, advertising method, CAC)
 - How long to build - Time to market

-### Evangilism - How to sell the dream
+### Evangelism - How to sell the dream

 - Use a prototype
 - Show customer pain
-- Repeate the product vision and the strategy
+- Repeat the product vision and the strategy
 - Give lots of credit to all
 - Give a great demo
 - Be an expert on the domain (competitors, customers)
-- Be excited - Enthusiasm is contaigous
+- Be excited - Enthusiasm is contagious
 - Spend time with the team - Every single person, makes a very big deal.

 ## Roadmapping and User Story Mapping